Kulasekaran-148/LogX/GUIDE.md

 ### LogX Integration - Default Configuration

 - When `logx_create()` is called with NULL, LogX will try to look for configuration information in the following order until success:
-    1. If `LOGX_CFG_FILE_PATH` macro is declared, tries to fetch configuration settings from that file.
+    1. If `LOGX_CFG_FILE_PATH` MACRO is declared, tries to fetch configuration settings from that file.
     2. Looks for `./logx_cfg.yml`, `./logx_cfg.yaml` or `./logx_cfg.json` (in the same order)
     3. Sets Default configuration.

-- The default configurations are defined in `./include/logx/logx_defaults.h`.
-Click [here](https://github.com/Kulasekaran-148/LogX/blob/main/include/logx/logx_defaults.h) to view the default MACROS.
-- In case, you want to override these defaults, you can simply re-declare the macro that you need to change in your project source (without having to modify the library source).
-Please keep in mind that you need to declare the macro before the `#include <logx/logx.h>` statement in your code.

 ```C
 #include <stdio.h>